Do you want to create a professional business email address for free?

 We have created a detailed guide that covers how to change MX records for your website that covers all registrars.

-Login to your Bluehost hosting dashboard and click on the ‘Domains’ tab.
-Then, click on the ‘Manage’ button next to your domain name.
+From your Bluehost hosting dashboard and click on the ‘Domains’ tab.
+Then, click on the ‘Manage’ button and select DNS.

 You will need to sign in using your business email address as your username.

-To create more business email addresses simply go to the G Suite Admin console.
-From here you can add new users, increase email storage space on your mail account, make payments, and adjust your G Suite account settings.
+To create more business email addresses simply go to the Google Workspace Admin console.
+From here you can add new users, increase email storage space on your mail account, make payments, and adjust your Google Workspace account settings.

 Business Email Address FAQs

-Following are some of the most commonly asked questions by our users regarding business email addresses and how to use them.
+Following are some of the most commonly asked questions by business owners and our users regarding business email addresses and how to use them.

 1. Can I create more custom email addresses for my business for free?